-Interestingly, the increase in the number of smartphone owners may, like car crashes, have some connection to the economy.
+Interestingly, the increase in the number of smartphone owners may have some connection to the economy.
 A new smartphone can cost several hundred dollars – not an expense many people are willing to incorporate into their budgets during a recession.
 Cellphone data plans can be quite expensive, too.

 Most new vehicles contain infotainment systems that allow drivers to connect their phones to their vehicles, play music, follow GPS navigation, and perform other computer-assisted tasks.
 This new technology may, at first, seem safe, because it allows drivers to use their phones hands-free.
 But the mental distractions posed by these systems could be creating a new kind of danger on the roads.